 I usually fly out of either Philadelphia or Newark airports.
 They’re both “okay” airports, better than some, worse than others.

-But when I flew into Las Vegas airport last week, I was unaware that I’d have the airport customer-centric experience of my life.
+But when I flew into Las Vegas airport, I was unaware that I’d have the airport customer-centric experience of my life.
 I’m not naive — I know that airports are all about moving people and luggage as efficiently as possible.
 But they’ve created a system that works both for the airport as a business AND for the customer.

 First thing that happens, as you’re exiting the plane, they display for you which luggage carousel your luggage will arrive at.
 What a relief!
 Many airports make you search for this information instead of handing you the information at exactly the logical time you’ll be wanting it.